ONLYREALMFSTAYLOW/learngit/readme.txt

-Git is a version control system.
+Git is a versdistributed versionion control system.
 Git is free software.

 lesson 1：